AyymericArn/speacular/README.md

 ### Important

 Due to some audio encoding differences between browsers, the recorder function may not work as expected everywhere.
 It is fully functionnal on localhost, Firefox 70, Windows 10 ; you may face an empty recording bug on Chrome.
 Not tested on linux and mobile for the moment.
 The bug will be transparent anyway.
+The experience is optimal on a phone-like responsive size.

 To test the project, be sure to have a voice recording device plugged to your machine (a basic webcam mic should do it, as well as the default mic of your phone).
 Be sure to be online !